 As with most traditions, at the end of the evening the single ladies gather on the dance floor for the Bride to toss her bouquet with the hopes that whoever catches the bouquet will be the next to be wed.

-Similarly, the Groom, underneath the Bride’s dress, removes her garter with his teeth for which all the single men gather on the dance floor to catch with the hopes that whoever catches the garter will also be the next to get married.
+Similarly, at a Cypriot Wedding the Groom, underneath the Bride’s dress, removes her garter with his teeth for which all the single men gather on the dance floor to catch with the hopes that whoever catches the garter will also be the next to get married.

 Kourabiedes & Karidato

-A Kourabiedes (koo-ra-be-yeh-thes), typically called wedding cookies (and Christmas cookies) are a sweet and crumbly type of shortbread made of flour, sugar, butter, almonds and covered with powdered sugar.
+A a Cypriot Wedding is not complete without Kourabiedes (koo-ra-be-yeh-thes), typically called wedding cookies (and Christmas cookies) are a sweet and crumbly type of shortbread made of flour, sugar, butter, almonds and covered with powdered sugar.

 Karidato (karydato) are a similar sweet treat that are typically coconut flavoured macaron style biscuits often filled with ganache between two macaron layers.
 These again are a type of biscuit that are individually wrapped and offered as wedding favours for your guests to take away.